Carlos Ímaz: Criminal proceedings

-Ímaz claimed the money he received was for the presidential campaign of the PRD candidate Rosario Robles, and he also claimed the money was used fund groups defending the PRD vote.
+Ímaz claimed the money he received was for the presidential campaign of the PRD candidate Rosario Robles, and he also claimed the money was used to fund groups defending the PRD vote.
 In an interview with La Jornada, he says he received money from Ahumada without conditions, though Ahumada later attempted to install two loyalists into the administration under his charge, which Ímaz refused.

 On August 24, 2004, Judge XI of the Criminal Court of the North Prison, Carlos Morales, declared Ímaz criminally responsible for electoral crime, stating that the Attorney General's Office of the Federal District had provided sufficient evidence against him.

 Judge Morales sentenced Ímaz to three years and six months in prison, and suspended his political rights.
 However, due to the electoral nature of the crimes and the inability of the court quantify everything and other issues with the offense imprisonment term length, the penalty was changed to a fine of 100,000 pesos. Ímaz then paid the fine and filed an appeal against the sentence without any jail time.

 On December 15, 2004, Ímaz was exonerated by three magistrates of the fourth criminal chamber of the superior court of justice of the Federal District.
 They specified there was no evidence to establish criminal responsibility. Ímaz also provided evidence in court that contributed to the acquittal of René Bejarano.